How to Test the Fastio API with Postman

 Why am I getting a 401 Unauthorized error in Postman?

-A multiple error means your request lacks valid authentication.
-Verify that your Fast.io API key is correct, that the environment containing the key is active in Postman, and that your collection is configured to pass the key as a Bearer Token in the Authorization header.
+A 401 Unauthorized, or error code 1650 Auth Invalid, means the request lacks a valid token.
+Verify that your Fastio API key is correct, that the environment containing the key is active, and that the collection passes the key as a Bearer Token in the Authorization header.

 Can I test MCP tools with Postman?